linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 16.06.2023 (announcement)
+- 🔍 We're doing our monthly routine check to make sure all our domains are working perfectly.
+This time we're also testing out the first subdomain redirections.
+How cool is that? 😎 Have you ever experimented with subdomain redirections?
+Let us know in the comments below! #RoutineCheck #DomainManagement #SubdomainRedirections 🤔

 ### 16.06.2023 (announcement KitChat)
 - 📢News!
 KitChat is now available on our Subdomain system 🎉🎊!
 Visit https://kitchat.tk and get redirected to https://kitchat.linkspreed.com.
 No worries!
 Your data remains the same 😎.
 Excited to continue using our platform? #KitChat #Subdomain #Linkspreed 😍👍❤️